Wesley-GITT/CSC207-Project/README.md

 \* Note that a product must corresponds a book instance.
 A book instance is either automatically created using Google Book API or manually by users.

 ### Proposed API:
-- Google Books API: use Google Books API for caching book details.
+- Google Books API: use Google Books API for searching book details.
-- Elastic Search API: use to search for products, orders and transactions

 ### More:
 Meetings: every Saturday offline or online meetings